ArturAmpilogov/software-internationalisation/manuscript/Chapter1.md

 # Towards globalisation

-An ultimate goal of any for-profit orgranisation is making money.
-There are two extremes to achieve it: sell limited luxury goods or services at a very high price, or sell something to mass market in a low price.
-In the software realm the latter usually is emboded in a strategy.
-An idea, at first, is examined in a startup form, and the goal is to reach the world market.
-The final step is also known as "going global" or "globalistation".
+An ultimate goal of any for-profit organisation is making money.
+There are two extremes to achieve it: sell limited luxury goods or services at a very high price, or sell something to the mass market at a low price.
+In the software realm, the latter usually is taken as a strategy.
+At first, a startup is created to test an idea, and then the product evolves to something bigger, reaches more markets and countries until almost any person in the world can use it.
+In business, the last step is called "going global", or simply "globalisation".

-Internationalisation and localisation are the intrinsic steps to reach globalisation.
-The terms have no strict defenitions these days [0]{#1} [1]{#1}.
-The difference in the notion can be found even in one company, for example Microsoft official documentation [2]{#2} and unofficial MSDN blogs of the employees [3]{#2}.

-The author tried his best to get the mostly used defenitions of these words used today in the IT industry.
+To achieve *globalisation* for a software product, a company, at first, should accomplish product *internationalisation* and *localisation*.
+There are no strict definitions for the italicized terms these days [0]{#1} [1]{#1}, and people treat the notions differently ([2]{#2}, [3]{#3}).

+The author has reviewed IT books, articles and many technical forums on this topic to get the actual meanings people tend to put in these words nowadays.

 ## Internationalisation (i18n)

-*Internationalisation implies that the software is functional with any language input and has easy localisation.*
+*Software internationalisation implies that the product is functional with any language input and has easy localisation.*

 {class: information}
-B> Internationalisation is also written as *i18n*, where 18 is the number of letters between i and n.
+B> Internationalisation is also known as *i18n*, where 18 is the number of letters between i and n.
 This shortened form is called [numeronym](http://www.i18nguy.com/origini18n.html).
-B> Localisation is often shortend to "l10n", and globalisation is alson known as "g11n".
+B> Localisation is shortened to "l10n" (l + 10 letters + n), and globalisation is written as "g11n" respectively.

-The next points not required, but usually support the internationalisation process:
+Following features support internationalisation:

-- Global support for almost any human language symbols.
-Unicode as the text encoding standard.
+- Acceptance of various human language symbols.
-  Alloweness for the clients to post and read data in their languages.

-- Support of world numeric, date, time and currency formats.
   {icon: etsy}
-  B> A good application correctly understands the difference between European "DD/MM/YYY" ("DD-MM-YYYY") and the American "MM/DD/YYY" date formats.
-  B> An intenationalised product treats Chilean "1,5" and Australian "1.5" as the same number value "one and a half".
+  Often UTF-8 is used as a text encoding standard for display and input symbols.
+Japanese clients should be able to write こんにちは (Hello) to their friends living in America, and the recipients should be able to read the letters without any additional actions.

+- Acceptance of world numeric, date, time, and currency formats.
+  {icon: etsy}
+  B> Having default regional settings, Chilean clients should be able to put "1,5" value to the system, and Australian users should see it as "1.5".

 - Easy addition of UI localization resources.
-  If a business unit requests tomorrow UI localisation for a new region, the software manufacture in the company should follow a ready and easy process to achieve it.
+  {icon: etsy}
-  Netflix operates in more than 190 countries and for UI localisation created the product called Hydra [4]{#4}.
-Java has the ResourceBundle class for adding a new language to a product, similarly Microsoft provides a built-in language resource creation possibility for .NET projects.
+  B> Netflix operates in more than 190 countries, and for UI localisation created the product called Hydra [4]{#4}.
+Java has the ResourceBundle class for new languages.
+Similarly, Microsoft provides a fast and easy method to add new languages for .NET projects.

 ## Localisation (l10n)

-*Localisation is the process of a product adaptation to meet the language, cultural and other requirements of a specific target market.*
+*Localisation is the process of a product adaptation to meet the language and cultural requirements of a specific target market.*

-The next activities are often part of the localisation process:

-- Translating an application's resources into localised versions.
-  Updating UI text to the targeted language, verification of the UI items position and layout correctness.

-- Conforming to local standars.
+To get localisation done, companies often adopt the following practices:

+- Translation of messages and texts to the localised version.
+- Verifying layout correctness for the targeted language.
   {icon: etsy}
-  B> In 2016, the EU General Data Protection Regulation (GDPR) was adopted to protect EU citizens data privacy [5]{#5}.
-In two years later, the Barreiro Hospital in Portugal was fined 400,000 € for leaving data access to former employees [6]{#6}.
-Many companies comply with GDPR, where one of the point demands a user's advice about private data usage.
-This led to the famous popup "we use browser cookies to spy on you for good" in most every site today.
+   Chinese words regularly take less space than German words.

+- Conforming to local standards.
   {icon: etsy}
-  B> In 2016, the Russian goverment signed the "Russian GDPR", part of the "Yarovaya Law" [7]{#7} [8]{#8}.
-Microsoft and Facebook immediately moved personal citizens information to their in-state data centers,while LinkedIn was not ready for such changes and the government blocked the site.
+  B> In 2016, the EU adopted the General Data Protection Regulation (GDPR)  to protect EU citizens data privacy [5]{#5}.
+In two years later, the Barreiro Hospital in Portugal was fined 400,000 € for providing data access to many former employees [6]{#6}.
+One more GDPR requirement is to advise users about private data usage that resulted in the annoying pervasive popup "we use browser cookies to watch you for good".

   {icon: etsy}
+  B> In 2016, the Russian government signed the "Russian GDPR" as part of the "Yarovaya Law" [7]{#7} [8]{#8}.
+Microsoft and Facebook immediately moved personal citizens data to their in-state data centres, while LinkedIn was not ready for such changes and the government blocked the site.

+  {icon: etsy}
-  B> Another example involves the tax support for a new region.
-The sales tax, as it is known in the USA, varies from state to state.
-In Germany the VAT rate is the same across the country, and the calculation logic is different ("value-added tax" is another name for "sales tax").
-Reaching a new market during localisation assumes that the software is extenable for new rules.
+  B> Another example involves tax support for a new region.
+The sales tax in the USA varies from state to state.
+In contrast, in Germany, the value-added tax (VAT) rate is the same for the whole country, and the calculation logic is much different.
+This only a small example of a distinction between the two countries.
+It took several years for SAP, a Germany company, to be on the US market among the top enterprise systems.

 ## Globalisation (g11n)

 *Globalisation is the process by which organizations connect with their customers and partners around the world.*

-Software globalisation often includes:
+Software globalisation often realized in:

 - Neutral attitude to every presentation aspect.
-  No offensive product names or texts.
-It is not always possible to find a globally neutral product name, the company should be ready to change it for a local market.
-  A neutral visualisation usually presents different genders, races or ethnic groups.
-  No word or sign that can hurt people feelings or believes, for example, religion topics are avoided.
+  {icon: etsy}
+  B> It is not always possible to foresee all meanings of the word in various languages.
+Mitsubishi had to rename Pajero vehicle line to Montero for Spanish version because of the offensive sense.
+Likewise, Hyundai renamed the Kona model to Kauai on the Portuguese market.

-- Software design, development and customers support, at least in every continent.
+- Software design, development, and customers support, at least in every continent.
+  {icon: etsy}
+  Google has over offices in more than 50 countries.
+Microsft offices are in more than ([Microsoft office locations around the world](https://www.microsoft.com/en-us/worldwide.aspx))

 ## Flow

-For a software product the plan to achieve *globalisation* is:
+For a software product, the plan to achieve *globalisation* is:

 1. *(internationalisation)* prepare the plan and platform for localisation, periodically update the plan and the methods if needed
 2. *(localisation)* - localise the product